• Skip to primary navigation

 Soft Skills

 Does he or she listen and hear you?
 Do you like this person?
-You won’t be BFFs, but you’ll be spending time together so compatibility matters!
+You might not be BFFs, but you’ll be spending time together so compatibility matters!

 Beware of: